adoboscan21/Memory-Tools-Client-Node/README.md

 npm install memory-tools-client
 ```

----

 ## 📖 Usage

 ### Initialization, Connection, and Authentication

 The `MemoryToolsClient` class allows you to connect to your MemoryTools server and **authenticate**.
-It's highly recommended to provide user credentials for most operations.
+Providing user credentials is highly recommended for most operations.

 ```javascript
 import MemoryToolsClient from "memory-tools-client";